-1) ENABLE MAPPING: Check this box to enable the mapping table.
+1) Enable Mapping: Check this box to enable the mapping table.
 Unchecking this box can also be used to disable the entire mapping table without losing the table contents.
 The table can then be re-enabled by checking the box.

-2) ORIGINAL IP: The original multicast IP address that is to be mapped to a new destination IP address.
+2) Original IP: The original multicast IP address that is to be mapped to a new destination IP address.
 Note: This IP address must be a multicast IP address.

-- 3) NEW IP: The destination multicast IP address that the original multicast IP address is mapped to.
+- 3) New IP: The destination multicast IP address that the original multicast IP address is mapped to.
 It is possible to map multiple Original IP addresses to a single New IP address.
-Note: this IP address must be a multicast IP address. - 4) Mask: The subnet mask is applied to the Original IP address to create a range of IP address that is mapped to the new destination IP address. - 5) TTL: Setting the Time To Live value to non-zero causes the TTL field in the IP header to be replaced with this value.
-The default setting is zero. - 6) ACTION: The S300 shall perform the following packet forwarding options based on this value.
-The default setting is NO RULE. - a) No Rule rule entry is not applied to the packet - b) NORMAL packet is forwarded based on the IGMP setting (see Note below) - c) FORWARD packet is always forwarded - d) DISCARD packet is always discarded - 7) ADD RULE: Adds the rule as defined by the mapping table fields (entries 2-6 above) into the mapping table.
-Note: The mapping table fields may be populated by double clicking on a selected mapping table entry and may be then edited and added to the mapping table by clicking the Add Rule box. - 8) CHANGE SELECTED RULE: The operator may load any rule into the mapping table fields (2-6 above) and edit any of the parameters as needed.
-Clicking the Change Selected Rule button will modify the selected rule with the edited updates. - 9) DELETE: Will delete any selected entry in the mapping table - 10) DELETE ALL: Will delete all entries in the mapping table - 11) APPLY: Will apply the mapping table to the receiver.
+Note: this IP address must be a multicast IP address. - 4) Mask: The subnet mask is applied to the Original IP address to create a range of IP addresses that are mapped to the new destination IP address. - 5) TTL: Setting the Time To Live (TTL) value to non-zero causes the TTL field in the IP header to be replaced with this value.
+The default setting is zero. - 6) Action: The S300 shall perform the following packet forwarding options based on this value.
+The default setting is no rule. - a) No Rule rule entry is not applied to the packet - b) NORMAL packet is forwarded based on the IGMP setting - c) FORWARD packet is always forwarded - d) DISCARD packet is always discarded - 7) Add Rule: Adds the rule as defined by the mapping table fields (entries 2-6 above) into the mapping table.
+Note: The mapping table fields may be populated by double clicking on a selected mapping table entry and may be then edited and added to the mapping table by clicking the Add Rule box. - 8) Change Selected Rule: The operator may load any rule into the mapping table fields (2-6 above) and edit any of the parameters as needed.
+Clicking the Change Selected Rule button will modify the selected rule with the edited updates. - 9) Delete: Will delete any selected entry in the mapping table - 10) Delete All: Will delete all entries in the mapping table - 11) Apply: Will apply the mapping table to the receiver.
 This box must be selected for the mapping table changes to take effect - 12) Exit: Will exit back to the S300 Configuration Application main screen